oankit/forge/README.md

 ## 📋 Project Description

-The Canva AI Code Generator is an innovative app that transforms Canva designs into production-ready React code using AI.
-It seamlessly integrates with Vercel's v0 platform to generate, preview, and deploy functional web components directly from your design elements.
+Forge is a AI Design-to-Code Agent, it's an app that transforms Canva designs into production-ready React code using AI.
+It integrates with Vercel's v0 API and platform to generate, preview, and deploy functional web components directly from your design elements.

 ## 📸 App Screenshots & Demo